 Opening Date Announced for Brampton's New Connection to the Subway

 Great news for Brampton’s commuters!
-A much anticipated opening date has been announced for the Toronto-York Spadina subway extension, which will give Bramptonians a convenient way to connect to the subway.
+There is indeed a much anticipated opening date for the Toronto-York Spadina subway extension, which will give Bramptonians a convenient way to connect to the subway.

-TTC’s CEO Andy Byford revealed at a board meeting earlier this week that the Toronto-York Spadina subway extension is slated to open in a few short months, on December 17, 2017.
+TTC’s CEO Andy Byford revealed at a board meeting that the Toronto-York Spadina subway extension is slated to open in a few short weeks, on December 17, 2017.

-This is exciting for anyone who commutes from Brampton to access the subway line, since it will run between Sheppard West (currently Downsview station) and Vaughan Metropolitan Centre, which is accessible to Bramptonians via the 501 Zum Queen.
+This is exciting for anyone who commutes from Brampton to access the subway line, since it will run between Sheppard West subway station and Vaughan Metropolitan Centre, which is accessible to Bramptonians via the 501 Zum Queen.

 So, if you commute, you’ll have a handy new option to hop on the subway starting this year.